 The flying training covered in the second phase covers the more advanced handling sequences and emergency procedures in flight.
 The culmination of this stage of your training results in you being able to take an aircraft out into the Moorabbin training area solo.
 Successful completion of the Area Solo written examination is required prior to being sent solo in the training area.

 After the Area Solo flying is completed, further training and refinement will take place in order to bring you up to the first flight test standard known as RPL (Recreational Pilot Licence).
 The RPL flight test will take just over one hour and on successful completion you will be entitled to carry passengers, while acting as pilot-in-command.
 You cannot fly with passengers outside the training area until you attain your PPL (Private Pilot Licence).
 The minimum flying time for the RPL, as stipulated by the Canberra-based controlling body, the Civil Aviation Safety Authority (CASA), is a total time of 20 flying hours.
 Of the 20 hours, a minimum of five must be flown as pilot-in-command.
 The actual time taken to reach the standards required to pass the RPL varies from pilot to pilot.
 Obvious factors that influence this include aptitude, motivation, consistency of training and finances.
-From our extensive experience we have found the average pilot will fly somewhere around 30 hours to reach RPL standard.
 The RPL is mandatory if you wish to carry passengers, but it is not a compulsory part of the training syllabus for those continuing with further training.
 It is however, highly recommended that you undertake the test, as it will provide you with an assessment as to how you are progressing, as well as giving you the opportunity to experience a flight test.
 Prior to the flight test you must have achieved a pass in the BAK (Basic Aeronautical Knowledge) examinations; this is an in-house multiple-choice exam covering aircraft general knowledge, aerodynamics, aircraft performances as well as basic operational procedures and regulations.

 Training for a Private Pilot Licence (PPL) focuses on navigation training and procedural work.
 You will learn: